edgarcosta/hdme/README.rst

 ===========

 This repository contains a C library for evaluating higher-dimensional modular equations by analytic methods.
-As it stands now, only a few types of modular equations in genus g=2 are supported, either over the rationals or prime finite fields:
+As it stands now, the following types of modular equations in genus g=2 are supported, either over the rationals or prime finite fields:

-- Modular equations of Siegel type in Igusa invariants;
+- Modular equations of Siegel type;

-- Modular equations of Hilbert type in Igusa invariants, using parametrizations of Humbert surfaces for all fundamental discriminants less than 100;
+- Modular equations of Hilbert type, using parametrizations of Humbert surfaces for all fundamental discriminants less than 100, and Hilbert surfaces for all fundamental discriminants less than 20.

-- Modular equations of Hilbert type in Gundlach invariants for discriminant 5.
+The choice of coordinates is dynamic, so that all corner cases (extra endomorphisms, vanishing of I4...) can be covered.

 Along the way, the library provides functionality for the evaluation of genus 2 theta constants in quasi-linear time, and for the action of